tequilahub/tequila/docs/README.md

    <set of modules or classes>
 ```

+It will create with autosummary and the appropriate template (template folder) a set of rst files.
 If you want to custumize, e.g. include or exclude some modules/classes/functions/attributes/etc.
 You can go ahead and modifiy the `.rst` file located in the appropriate folder.
 Make sure you commit the changes the file.